realA10001986/Time-Circuits-Display/README.md

 The light and temperature sensors, the speedo display as well as the GPS receiver are to be wired as follows:

-On the TCD control board, there are currently three i2c bus breakouts, one of which has a JST-XH header soldered on; it does not matter which one you use to connect your sensors/GPS.
-To avoid soldering wires directly to the board, I recommend to solder on [JST-XH](https://www.amazon.com/s?k=jst+xh) 4-pin headers to the other two i2c breakouts as well (like in the second picture).
+On the TCD control board, there are currently three i2c bus breakouts, one of which has a XH header soldered on; it does not matter which one you use to connect your sensors/GPS.
+To avoid soldering wires directly to the board, I recommend to solder on [XH](https://www.amazon.com/s?k=jst+xh) 4-pin headers to the other two i2c breakouts as well (like in the second picture).

 ![i2c](https://user-images.githubusercontent.com/76924199/212406576-fbd71836-1862-4632-a3ac-decbfa6b7eb2.jpg)